GmEsoft/FUZIX-TRS80-M4/README.md

 - Run TRS80gp with the new hard disk image with `trs80gp_Fuzix_HD_HDBoot.bat` or by running the following command:
 `windows\trs80gp.exe -m4p -h0 fuzix003`
+  - At the `bootdev:` prompt, reply `0`.
+  - At the `login:` prompt, reply `root`.
+  - Do not forget to type the command `shutdown` before shutting the system down, otherwise a `fsck /dev/hdd0` will be forced.

 Enjoy !